 If you can, also ensure that your DJ’s first 5 to 10 song are of the same tempo and energy right the way through.
 Some DJ’s kill the dance floor by having a poor or less liked song in between the great ones.
 This often clears the dance floor and your guests then go off for a coffee or cigarette break.

-I will send you a preview of 10 edited photographs via my website, within 7 to 10 days of your wedding, for you to share with friends and family.
+I will send you a preview of 10 edited photographs within 2 days of your wedding, for you to enjoy and share with friends and family.
 Feel free to share via social media if you choose, but please tag me in your posts.
-You can find me here: Facebook and Instagram.
+You can find me here: Instagram.

 Important: You and all visitors to your online gallery can purchase professional prints, with a 50% discount for the first 2 weeks, which are delivered direct to the home address.
 You’ll also have the ability to download individual images or the entire gallery using a PIN, which I will provide in my email on delivery of your photos.

 If your chosen collection included an album, your gallery will have an option for you to label your favourite images “album choice”, which I can send from my end.
 I will email you with more information explaining the design process; approving your album design and picking you cover material and colour etc.